-- 5. Societies or associations of persons operating for private pecuniary profit, or which charge tuition fees. - 6.
-Societies or associations of persons whose primary purpose is to address the needs of adult members (over 18 years) for entertainment or social interaction, or who engage in recreational, sporting, or community services as a secondary purpose only. - 7.
-To be considered for rates remission under this policy, the ratepayer must apply under this policy, provide information in the prescribed form on how the relevant criteria and conditions are satisfied, and complete relevant statutory declarations as may be required by Council. - 8.
-The rates remission for the following uses is:
+7. Societies or associations of persons whose primary purpose is to address the needs of adult members (over 18 years) for entertainment or social interaction, or who engage in recreational, sporting, or community services as a secondary purpose only.
+8. To be considered for rates remission under this policy, the ratepayer must apply under this policy, provide information in the prescribed form on how the relevant criteria and conditions are satisfied, and complete relevant statutory declarations as may be required by Council.

+9. The rates remission for the following uses is:

-Land Use Remission Rates Excluded Community, games or sports 50% Excludes water supply Health, libraries, museum or 100% Excludes water supply and sewerage services similar institution Public halls 100% Excludes water supply Papakainga 50% Excludes water supply and sewerage services
+Land Use Remission Rates Excluded Community, games or sports 50% Excludes water supply Health, libraries, museum or similar institution 100% Excludes water supply and sewerage services Public halls 100% Excludes water supply Papakainga 50% Excludes water supply and sewerage services